 The recent vaccine developments are shedding some light of hope on what was a rather bleak scenario.
 With this said, it’s easy to think that everything will “go back to normal” one day.
-However, the “normal” we once knew might not be the same as after COVID-19 blows over.
+However, the “normal” we once knew might not be the same after COVID-19 blows over.

-No travelling?
+No traveling?
 No trade shows

-The pandemic highlighted the importance of hygiene, imposed a new code of social conduct and made us acutely aware of potential health risks in our everyday lives.
+The pandemic highlighted the importance of hygiene, imposed a new code of social conduct, and made us acutely aware of potential health risks in our everyday lives.

 We’ve all been affected by the outbreak.
 But one particular industry was pointed out as THE corona culprit: the travel industry.